-Water Sports - There are many opportunities to enjoy water sports on holidays in Ecuador including windsurfing, kite surfing, kayaking, sailing, jet skiing, banana boat rides and parasailing.
+Water Sports - There are many opportunities to enjoy water sports including windsurfing, kite surfing, kayaking, sailing, jet skiing, banana boat rides and parasailing.
 The waters are clear, generally calm, and warm.

 - Always carry water with you when you travel.

-- If you're planning on trekking or taking a self-led 4 wheel drive trip make sure you are equipped with a map of Ecuador.
+- If you're planning on trekking or taking a self-led 4 wheel drive trip make sure you are equipped with a map of the country.